Open-Science-Tools/nd2reader/README.md

     do_something(image)
 ```

-You can also just index a single images:
+You can also just index a single image:

 ```python
 # gets the 18th image